 Measurements were performed at the tandem accelerator facility at the Triangle Universities Nuclear Laboratory.
 The experiment setup is shown in Fig. \ref{fig:ssa-setup}.
 A beam of deuterons was directed into a 7.26-cm long cell of deuterium gas pressurized to 7.1 atm to produce neutrons at $15.5 \pm 0.25$ MeV (full width) via the $^{2}$H($d,n$)$^{3}$He reaction.
 The incident deuteron beam was pulsed (T~=~400~ns, $\Delta$t~=~2~ns~FWHM) and the arrival of each beam pulse was detected by a capacitive beam pickoff unit immediately upstream of the deuterium gas cell.
 This provided a time reference for neutron time-of-flight (TOF) measurements.
 The average deuteron beam current on target was kept at 800~nA.

-A copper collimator surrounded by a large shielding wall collimated the neutrons into a rectangular beam with a plateau of constant flux 36~mm wide $\times$ 55~mm high at the location of the CD$_2$ target, which was suspended 177.6~cm downstream from the center of the neutron production cell.
+The use of a copper collimator surrounded by a large shielding wall resulted in a rectangular neutron beam with a plateau of constant flux 36~mm wide $\times$ 55~mm high at the location of the CD$_2$ target, which was suspended 177.6~cm downstream from the center of the neutron production cell.

 Eight BC-501A liquid organic scintillators were used for neutron detection.
 The detectors were right cylinders (diameter = 12.7~cm, thickness = 5.08~cm) oriented with symmetry axes pointing at the scattering sample.
 Detectors were placed approximately 80~cm from the scattering sample (center-to-center distance) at nominal angles of 10\textdegree{}, 26\textdegree{}, 40\textdegree{}, and 54\textdegree{} on opposite sides of the neutron beam axis.
 The exact positions and scattering angles for each detector were determined from a survey of the detectors and scans of the neutron beam profile.
 Another cylindrical BC-501A scintillator (diameter = 3.81~cm, thickness = 3.81~cm) was placed in the neutron beam 507.4~cm downstream from the neutron production cell to monitor the neutron beam flux during data collection (not shown in Fig. \ref{fig:ssa-setup}).